Nourish Nova Scotia presents:

 Nova Scotia Recipes to Cook and Enjoy Together

-A Fundraiser for School Food: Proceeds from the sale of this book go directly to supporting school healthy eating programs in Nova Scotia, such as breakfast and snack, cooking clubs, and school gardens.
+All proceeds from the sale of this book go directly to supporting school healthy eating programs in Nova Scotia, such as breakfast and snack, cooking clubs, and school gardens.

 Whether you’re a new cook, a young chef, or a family learning together in the kitchen, What’s for Lunch? invites you to bake up a Handmade Pizza, create a Picnic Plate, make a big batch of Breakfast Sandwiches, or stir up some Butter Chicken!
 Each easy-to-follow recipe comes with tasty ideas for toppings, sides, and simple swaps to make it just right for you and your family.